 How to Make Preserved Lemons

-Don’t want to make them, you can order them or buy them at a local Middle Eastern market, specialty grocery or kitchen supply store like Sur La Table.
-Read even more about this umami-rich condiment in this post we wrote for our Tasting Jerusalem group: When Life Gives you Lemons, Preserve Them.
+Don't want to make your own preserved lemons?
+Order them or buy them at a local Middle Eastern market, specialty grocery or kitchen supply store like Sur La Table.

 Buy my cookbook now!

 - 1 preserved lemon rind set pulp aside